lanphgphm/linked-list-visualizer/README.md

 so Link and Car are in the same folder "LL".
 ![Alt text](project-documents/class_struct.png)

-Current folder structure, and what each folder should contain:
+Current source code folder structure, and what each folder should contain:

 ```
    src